notepad-plus-plus/notepad-plus-plus/PowerEditor/src/tools/NppShell/README.md

 To build this, the following steps needs to be taken:

-1. Build a Release dll file (NppModernShell.dll)
+1. Build a Release dll file (NppShell.dll)
-2. Generate a Sparse Package (NppModernShell.msix)
+2. Generate a Sparse Package (NppShell.msix)
 3. Sign both of these with signtool.exe
 4. Make sure they are included in the installer, so they are deployed next to the notepad++.exe program.
 5. The installer should, upon installation, install the package.